• Home

 We encourage families to contact their high school counselor or use CCR’s website for financial aid resources and events on various financial aid topics.
 Throughout the academic school year, high school counselors, financial aid partners, and CCR host financial literacy workshops to help students and their parents complete an accurate FAFSA, answer questions, and learn about the financial aid available to students such as grants, scholarships, work-study, and loans.

-If you need support with financial aid, please contact your high school counselor, or you can also email Gloria Ponce Rodriguez at gloria.ponce-rodriguez@fresnounified.org.
+If you need support with financial aid, please contact your high school counselor, or you can also email Yia Le at yia.le@fresnounified.org.

 To determine how much financial aid a student needs to attend a school, use the formula: Cost of Attendance (COA) – Expected Family Contribution (EFC) = Financial Need.